Bhashya: Types of commentary

+A vārttika is a layer of sub-commentary that explains but also critically engages the bhāṣya by defending, revising, and adjudicating its interpretation of the aphorisms of the sūtra.
+When a single sutra text has multiple bhāṣya commentaries, a vārttika brings stability to a philosophical system by adjudicating among the internal rival interpretations.
+In addition to dealing with matters internal to a philosophical tradition, a vārttika also defends against opponents who are external to that tradition.
+The term vārttika can also apply to compilation of verses called kārikās.
+A kārikā text orders and collates doctrinal concepts and teachings from across a larger body of literature.
+These works themselves become the subject of commentaries authored by the original author of the kārikā or later commentators.

+A nibandha is a higher-level commentarial genre that is typically positioned after foundational sūtras, bhāṣyas, and vārttikas.
+Similar to a vārttika, its principal role in a philosophical tradition is the continued revision and adjustment of earlier interpretations towards an equilibrium.
+This form of sub-commentary constitutes a development in a commentarial tradition by bringing rival interpretations of the same system as well as rival systems into dialogue.
+For instance, in the grammatical tradition while the nibandha elucidates the complex terminology of a prior commentary it also addresses the divergent interpretations of earlier scholars.
+Nibandhas can also come in the form of compendiums of quotations drawn from a variety of texts.
+These quotations are thematically organized and may have sparse commentary.

 Tamil literary tradition

 Following the Sanskrit literary tradition, commentaries to literary works remain one of the most important and telling aspects of the Tamil literary tradition.
 Commentaries to ancient Tamil works have been written since the medieval period and continue to be written in the modern era.
 The exegesis to the work Iraiyanar Kalaviyal is considered the first commentary in the Tamil literary tradition, which is the first prosaic commentary to a composition in verse.
 This marked the beginning of commentaries in Tamil literary tradition, which reached it peak between the 10th and 15th centuries.

 Many ancient Tamil works continue to remain in comprehension chiefly due to exegesis or commentaries written on them.
 The most famous examples of such works are the Tolkappiyam and the Tirukkural, with the latter remaining the most reviewed work in the Tamil literature.
 According to K. Mohanraj, as of 2013, beginning with Manakkudavar from the Medieval era, there were at least 497 Tamil commentaries on the Tirukkural written by 382 scholars of whom at least 277 scholars have written commentaries for the entire work.

 Nakkeerar, Ilampooranar, Senavaraiyar, Paerasiriyar, Deivachilaiyar, Nacchinarkkiniyar, Manakkudavar, Paridhiyar, Parimelalhagar, Kalladar, and Adiyarkku Nallar are some of the most celebrated commentators in the history of Tamil literature, all of whose works are praised on par with the original works to which they wrote exegeses.